 Geiger counters measure the radiation in an area.
 As many minerals are radioactive, these devices let you identify which minerals are in which rocks.
 They even detect radiation sources inside walls, making them versatile for finding rare gems.

 Because Geiger counters deal with radiation, a basic understanding of radioactivity is needed to understand what the devices tell you.
 You do not need to go deep into the subject for rockhounding though.
 You just need to know the radiation you will find in the field.

-Radiation is everywhere, making it am an interesting property of minerals.
-You can find it from space, from man-made sources, and the natural environment, though you only need the geological environmental radiation to collect rocks and minerals.
+Radiation is everywhere, making it an interesting property of minerals.
+You can find it from space, from man-made sources, and from the natural environment, though you only need the geological environmental radiation to collect rocks and minerals.